The difference isn't just in name. Hickory gives you that traditional, hearty smokey flavor, perfect for a strong BBQ taste.

 Liquid smoke is a great way to add smoky flavor to your dishes without the need for actual smoking.

-For extraordinary food pairings, there are some specific combos that can take your taste buds to another level.
+For extraordinary food pairings, there are some specific combos that can take your palate to another level.

 Meats such as beef, pork, chicken, and ribs are enhanced with hickory or mesquite liquid smoke.

-Hickory adds a rich, robust flavor that matches the natural juices of these meats.
+Hickory adds a rich, strong flavor that matches the natural juices of these meats.

 Mesquite adds a sweet and slightly spicy taste, which goes great with lean cuts like chicken breasts or pork tenderloin.